-All of this is all good and well, but it still doesn't answer the question of how a marital home is divided up in a divorce.
+All of this is good and well, but it still doesn't answer the question of how a marital home is divided up in a divorce.
 The rule in Texas is that if a piece of property is not separate, it is owned by the community.
 This is otherwise referred to as the community property presumption.
 It is up to you to overcome this presumption with sufficient evidence to convince a judge that an asset is part of your separate estate if your spouse attempts to argue that it is community property.

 The tricky part is that sometimes community property and separate property can become mixed up with one another.
-Separate property can become community property if the income/assets used by you and your spouse are combined.
-This is known as commingling and may take the assistance of a forensic accountant in order to sort through the mess and show a judge the true nature of a particular piece of property.
+Individual property can become community property if the income/assets used by you and your spouse are combined.
+This is known as commingling and may take the assistance of a forensic accountant to sort through the mess and show a judge the true nature of a particular piece of property.

 Example of commingled property